This page is divided into three starting points, choose any to begin:

 Source of Law section credit: Dr. John Borrows, with adaptations by Dr. Val Napoleon

-Starting point: Prepared for learning about Indigenous Law is the Indigenous Law Resources page of the Indigenous Law Research Institute (ILRU) at the UVic Faculty of Law.
+Starting point: Indigenous Law Resources created by the Indigenous Law Research Institute (ILRU) at the UVic Faculty of Law.
+Below is a list of Introductory Indigenous Law Resources from their website.

 Starting point: Videos.
 ILRU's Indigenous Law Video on demand page

 Please take time to view the three short education videos embedded below to hear about about Indigenous Law from those working in this area.
-For more information about these videos and links to interviews with legal scholars. link back to ILRU's Resources page.
+For more information about these videos and links to interviews with legal scholars, explore ILRU's ILRU's Indigenous Law Video on demand page.